soumyadip1995/BabyGPT/README.md

 ### TO DO

 - Tensor Manipulations need to be done.
+Tensor ops Need to be explored.
+Received attention and value tensors .
+- Develop intuition as to how to make use of it further in a bigram or an n-gram model.

 - Understand Attention mechanisms.
 Scaled Dot product attention.
 Also keep updating the document.
 - Encoder - Decoder architecture needs to be explored.